The Genetics Center, Inc. Address, phone, and fax

 What disorders are we talking about?

-How are these disorders inherited?
+How are these conditions inherited?

-When should screening be performed?
+When and how should screening be performed?

 Do I have to take these tests?

+No!
+It is entirely your choice.
+Geneticists, physicians, and rabbis have been recommending that Ashkenazi Jewish couples have Tay-Sachs carrier testing for decades, and most encourage screening for additional disorders.
+In any case, the decision should be made by the individual(s) after being given all of the relevant information.
 Your obstetrician should have written information on Ashkenazi heritage carrier testing.
 If desired, your obstetrician can make a referral to a geneticist.
 The geneticist, after obtaining a complete family history and reviewing relevant medical information, will be able to discuss the issue in more detail, arrange the actual carrier testing, interpret the results of testing, and make recommendations for further testing and/or prenatal diagnosis.

 The decision about carrier testing is yours.
 This information and advice from health professionals will help you make an informed decision and one that is appropriate for your circumstances.